Eurydia/cleanpedia-production/src/site/notes/PDT P 02 Character Type.md

 Characters are represented using 8 bits values.

-For built-In functions on character type, see [[Appendix A/StdChar\|StdChar]] module for additional information.
+For built-In functions on character type, see [[APX A 03 StdChar\|APX A 03 StdChar]] module for additional information.

 ## Character Type Declaration